 Richard Hill, parent

-Our Everyball Ethos is unique and challenges the players to be the best they can be.
-All our programmes include a special focus on 4 key life skills: Respect, Resilience, Responsibility & Reflection - click here to read more.
+Everyball coaching is the name of our tennis coaching activities, assisting players of all levels from beginners to performance players and young players seeking progression to professional play.
+The Everyball ethos includes a special focus on 4 key life skills: Respect, Resilience, Responsibility & Reflection - click here to read more.

 Mike James07958 008312 |

 I learned to play tennis on a court built by my Father in Langata, just outside Nairobi in Kenya, and there began a love affair with the sport that was further ignited on the hard courts of Tucson, Arizona where I played High School and Division 1 College tennis (at The University of Arizona, studying History and English) and continues today in my role as Director of Tennis for Halton Tennis Centre and founder of it's coaching brand and provider Everyball Tennis.

 20 plus years working in British Tennis has seen me work as a County Performance Officer for Bucks and Herts, National Performance Officer for Scotland, travel extensively across Europe and work with a number of top national and internationally ranked junior players, several going on to successful professional careers, either as players or coaches.

 I am currently a lead tutor on the LTA's Level 4 Senior Performance Coach Qualification and a Mentor to candidates on the Level 5 Master Performance Coach Award.
 More local to home in Buckinghamshire I work as consultant to the Bucks LTA Aspirantes Programme, designed to help coaches and clubs develop their programmes and young players.
 I'm extremely passionate about the 'coaching of coaches' and have a wonderful opportunity to learn from the exceptional tutors I work with as well as the superb young candidates coming through into the profession.